GrantMeStrength/retro/Projects/index.md

 ### June 18, 2021

 The resistors arrived (very badly packaged!
 I will NOT be using this company again).
 They did agree to cancel the order for the remaining resistor (which I seriously doubt they would ever be able to fulfill anyway).
-The ones they sent are a fabulous yellow/brown/tan colour.
+The ones they sent are a fabulous retro yellow/brown/tan colour.
 And they work fine (once I straightened out the legs).
-I was worried than 150 Ohms would be too low a resistance, and the LEDs would be too bright, but it turns out the LEDs I had bought from JameCo were not particularly modern and/or low current, so they were just right.
+I was worried than 150 Ohms would be too low a resistance, and the LEDs would be too bright, but it turns out the LEDs I had bought from JAMECO were not particularly modern and/or low current, so they were just right.

 ![](../images/R1.jpeg)
 ![](../images/R2.jpeg)